near/docs/docs/2.develop/contracts/environment/environment.md

 ### Predecessor and Signer

 The `predecessor` is the account that called the method in the contract.
-Meanwhile, the `signer` is the account that _signed_ the transaction to begin with.
+Meanwhile, the `signer` is the account that _signed_ the initial transaction.

 During a simple transaction (no [cross-contract calls](../crosscontract.md)) the `predecessor` is the same as the `signer`.
 For example, if **alice.near** calls **contract.near**, from the contract's perspective, **alice.near** is both the `signer` and the `predecessor`.
 However, if **contract.near** creates a [cross-contract call](../crosscontract.md), then the `predecessor` changes down the line.
 In the example bellow, when **pool.near** executes, it would see **contract.near** as the `predecessor` and **alice.near** as the `signer`.